Alumni scrimmage Saturday; exhibition matches Sunday

 09-23-16 Volleyball vs LSU

-Rick Nold enters his sixth season as Auburn’s head volleyball coach in 2016 after being named the 10th head coach in program history on April 10, 2011.
+The 2017 season will be Rick Nold's seventh as Auburn’s head volleyball coach after being named the 10th head coach in program history on April 10, 2011.

 The Tigers finished 19-11 during the 2013 season, tying for sixth in the SEC with a 10-8 conference record.
 The 10 victories in SEC play were the most by the Tigers since 2010 and just the second time in the last 15 years that Auburn posted 10 wins in league action.
 Nold also guided the Tigers to their first-ever win over a top-10 opponent, knocking off No. 10 Nebraska, 3-1.

 His second season (2012) saw a six-match improvement from his first as he took the Tigers from an 11-19 mark (5-15 SEC) in 2011 to a 17-13 record (8-12 SEC) in 2012.
 He led the Tigers to nine straight wins to open the season, the second-longest winning streak in program history.
 Nold also picked up his 200th career head coaching victory on Nov.
 4 with a 3-1 win over Georgia.